Quicr/libquicr/README.md

 it by mounting ```quicrq``` directory to ```/ws/src```.

 #### Build Docker image
-The docker container has been tested to work for both ARM (M1/Apple silicon) and x86.
+The docker container has been tested to work for both ARM (M1/Apple Silicon) and x86.

 ```
 git clone git@github.com:Quicr/libquicr.git